 Besides monetary donations, there are other ways to donate during this time.
 For example, blood donations are in high demand right now with blood drives being cancelled.
 If you are healthy and able, consider donating.

 Also, have you recovered from COVID-19?
-If so, you can help others battling the virus by donating your blood.
-Learn more here.
+If so, learn how you can help others battling the virus by donating blood.

 Support local restaurants and businesses